sbrzt/sirius/data_model/development/01/formal-competency-questions.md

 ***

 ## CQ_1.4
-Return the names of the stakeholders involved in the risk assessment activity regarding the heritage asset.
+Who are the stakeholders involved in the risk assessment activity related to the heritage asset, and what are their names?

 ```SPARQL
 PREFIX tbox: <https://w3id.org/sirius/ontology/development/01/schema/>